Susaksham/TTTAssignment/README.md

   "bio": "Co-founder & CEO at Terribly Tiny Tales", "socialLink": "http://www.instagram.com/anujgosalia", "engagementStats": {
-    "stars": "1k",
+    "stars": "125",
-    "likes": "1.3k",
+    "likes": "12",
-    "views": "13k",
+    "views": "57.8k",
-    "hearts": "23k"
+    "hearts": "26.0k"
   },
   "posts": [
     {
       "id": 1,
       "title": "A Changing World Order",
       "description": "The world is changing at a feverish pace.
-Friend, colleagues, and everyone engaged in knowledge work are beginning to sense this including.", "thought": "musing",
+Friend, collegues and everyone engaged in knowledge work are beginning to sense this including.", "thought": "musing",
       "author": "anujghosalia",
       "date": {